-An action potential (AP) is the mode through which a neuron transports electrical signals.
-It is defined as a brief change in the voltage across the membrane due to the flow of certain ions into and out of the neuron.
-In this article we will discuss how an action potential is generated and how conduction of an action potential occurs.
+Neurones communicate with each other via brief electrical signals known as action potentials.
+They are brief changes in the voltage across the membrane due to the flow of certain ions into and out of the neurone.
+In this article, we will discuss how an action potential (AP) is generated and how conduction of an action potential occurs.

 The Resting Membrane Potential

-The resting membrane potential of cells varies depending on the cell type, the resting potential for neurons typically sits between -50 and -75mV.
-This value depends on the types of ion channels that are open and the concentrations of different ions in the intracellular and extracellular fluids.
-In neurons K+ and organic anions are typically found at a higher concentration within the cell than outside, whereas Na+ and Cl- are typically found in higher concentrations outside the cell.
+The resting membrane potential of cells varies depending on the cell type.
+For neurones, it typically sits between -50 and -75mV.
+This value depends on the types of ion channels that are open and the concentrations of different ions in the intracellular and extracellular fluids during the resting state.
+In neurones, K+ and organic anions are typically found at a higher concentration within the cell than outside, whereas Na+ and Cl- are typically found in higher concentrations outside the cell.

-This difference in concentrations provide a concentration gradient for ions to flow down when their channels are open.
-At rest, most neurons are permeable to K+, Na+ and Cl-, as such they will all readily flow down their concentration gradients, with K+ moving out of the cells and Na+ and Cl- moving in to the cell.
-However the cell is most permeable to K+, as such this exerts the greatest influence on the resting membrane potential – and the value is closest to the equilibrium potential of K+ (the membrane potential at which the concentration gradient for an ion is balanced) out of the three ions.
+This difference in concentrations provides a concentration gradient for ions to flow down when their respective channels are open.
+Hence, K+ ions would be moving out of the cells, while Na+ and Cl- ions would be moving into the cell.
+At the resting state, the cell is mostly permeable to K+, as such this exerts the greatest influence on the resting membrane potential out of the three ions.
+Further information on the resting potential generation can be found here.

 These concentration gradients are maintained by the action of the Na+/K+ ATPase via active transport, which in turn allows the membrane potential to be maintained.